 Read more

-Indigenous peoples are particularly vulnerable to exploitation in the face of energy projects.
-The dispossession of lands traditionally occupied by indigenous peoples and the accompanied marginalisation of cultural, political and economic activities is closely related to governing energy policies that were established without the consultation or participation of indigenous peoples.
-Additionally, the cultural significance attached to nature by indigenous communities means that environmental degradation disrupts their ability to practice their culture, as well as their livelihoods.
-The presence of security forces is also often linked to serious violations against indigenous peoples when large-scale projects are improperly managed.
-(Business for Social Responsibility)
+The dispossession of lands traditionally occupied by Indigenous Peoples and the accompanied marginalisation of cultural, political and economic activities is closely related to governing energy policies that were established without the consultation or participation of Indigenous Peoples.
+Additionally, the cultural significance attached to nature by Indigenous Peoples means that environmental degradation disrupts their cultures, as well as their livelihoods.
+The presence of security forces is also often linked to serious human rights violations against Indigenous Peoples when large-scale projects are improperly managed (BSR).

 Gendered impacts